Arbint/UIWGeneralInfo/documentations/IssueAnAlert.md

 <img src="../assets/FindEABNavigate.png" width=600>

-- Click on the Home Button on the upper left corner, and change the Staff Home to Faculty Home.
+- Click on the Home Button on the upper left corner, and change the Staff Home to Professor Home.

 <img src="../assets/ChangeEABToProfessorHome.png" width=600>